dfsp-spirit/neuroformats-rs/README.md

 You now have a `Vec<f32>` with the cortical thickness values in `curv.data`.
 The order of the values matches the vertex order of the respective brain surface reconstruction (e.g., the white surface mesh of the left brain hemisphere in `subjects_dir/subject1/surf/lh.white`).

-### Full demo application
+### Full demo applications

+* A simple example app that loads a brain mesh and per-vertex data (sulcal depth at each vertex), maps the per-vertex values to colors and exports the vertex-colored mesh in glTF format can be found in the [./examples/brain_export directory](./examples/brain_export/src/main.rs)
-There is a small command line demo application that loads a brain surface mesh and raytraces an image based on the mesh to a PNG file available in the [./examples/brain_rpt directory](./examples/brain_rpt/src/main.rs).
+* There is a small command line demo application that loads a brain surface mesh and raytraces an image based on the mesh to a PNG file available in the [./examples/brain_rpt directory](./examples/brain_rpt/src/main.rs).
 The demo uses the [rpt crate by Eric Zhang and Alexander Morozov](https://lib.rs/crates/rpt) to do the raytracing.
 Instructions for building/running the demo application are at the top of the main.rs file.
+* A simple demo that loads a brain mesh into bevy can be found in the [./examples/brain_bevy directory](./examples/brain_bevy/src/main.rs).
+This one requires some non-rust system dependencies to run, see the instructions in the main file for details.

 See the [neuroformats API docs](https://docs.rs/neuroformats) and the [unit tests in the source code](./src/) for more examples.